blue-smoke-media/BSM/trello-board.md

 BRADEN

+\*\* NEW \*\*-  IMPORTANT!!!!!
+        Add our Google Analytics, Search, and Tag Manager, tags into the head of the new site,p lease.

 \*\* NEW \*\*- line 274 throughout document....@ 1/2" more room on the left hand side.

-\*\*1st screen of index - indent the text of the second sentences to line up with the beginning of each sentence, on the check-marks. ----- i added "tab" just to even it up to show you what I want it to look like.
+\*\*1st screen of index - indent the text of the second sentences to line up with the
+        beginning of each sentence, on the check-marks. ----- i added "tab" just to even it up to show you what I want it to look like.

 \*\* NEW \*\*--On my 32" monitor, the 2nd row of price cards do not line up properly.
 1st row  is fine.

 NEW     \*\*PLEASE put a hover on the  AUDIT CTA-----use this color for the hover, please.  ----> #ee3e0e

 NEW      \*\*ADD SMOKE BACKGROUND to the Nav bar as opposed to the dark Blue.
 It is NOT a video, PLEASE.
  ----> The file is at:  images/BSM-LOGO/blue-smoke-background.jpg

 NEW    \*\*Need to ADD the Flame logo with the Text Logo [to the absolute left] of the nav header.\*\*  NOTE NOTE NOTE \*\*  There are 2 flame logos in the images folder  ----> /BSM-Logo/flame-logo.          "choose which one of the 2 you think looks best!"
-[Will get Blue Smoke type and Css to you soon]
+[Will get Blue Smoke type and Css to you soon] I prefer the lighter one.

 \*\*Make Nav “Sticky” for when the page is scrolled down using the “poster” of the smoke as the background.

 \*\*BreadCrumbs - add JS to function correctly
 ******Here is the link for Google's requirements on breadcrumbs: https://developers.google.com/search/docs/appearance/structured-data/breadcrumb#guidelines

 NEW  \*\*How Can A Custom Website Design Help My Business?